haxtheweb/edtechjoker/fall-21/projects/p2-card/README.md

 - Final result matches the composit visually and supports all 3 variations - 2%
 - Four web components, working together, are in the repo and all work to match the comp - 4%
 - JavaScript properties match expectations of the comp and are stateful - 3%
-- CSS flexibility to use ::part in each element as well as css variables - 1%
 - Correctly leverages a different base class (SimpleColors) for the top portion element - 1%
-- Elements use `slot` and named slots to allow for design flexibility - 1%
+- Elements use `slot` and named slots to allow for design flexibility - 2%
 - 1 automated test per element, which are passed - 2%
 - 1 story per element and working storybook - 2%
 - `Teamnotes` maintained with status updates, on github, published to npm in the end - 4%